History of rice cultivation: Asia

-Rice was gradually introduced north into early Sino-Tibetan Yangshao and Dawenkou culture millet farmers, either via contact with the Daxi culture or the Majiabang-Hemudu culture.
+Rice was gradually introduced north into the early Sino-Tibetan Yangshao and Dawenkou culture millet farmers, either via contact with the Daxi culture or the Majiabang-Hemudu culture.
 By around 4000 to 3800 BC, they were a regular secondary crop among southernmost Sino-Tibetan cultures.
 It did not replace millet, largely because of different environment conditions in northern China, but it was cultivated alongside millet in the southern boundaries of the millet-farming regions.
 Conversely, millet was also introduced into rice-farming regions.

 By the late Neolithic (3500 to 2500 BC), population in the rice cultivating centers had increased rapidly, centered around the Qujialing-Shijiahe culture and the Liangzhu culture.
 There was also evidence of intensive rice cultivation in paddy fields as well as increasingly sophisticated material cultures in these two regions.
-The number of settlements among the Yangtze cultures and their sizes increased, leading some archeologists to characterize them as true states, with clearly advanced socio-political structures.
+Both the number of settlements and overall settlement sizes increased among the Yangtze cultures, leading some archeologists to characterize them as true states, with clearly advanced socio-political structures.
 However, it is unknown if they had centralized control.

 Liangzhu and Shijiahe declined abruptly in the terminal Neolithic (2500 to 2000 BC).
 With Shijiahe shrinking in size, and Liangzhu disappearing altogether.
 This is largely believed to be the result of the southward expansion of the early Sino-Tibetan Longshan culture.
 Fortifications like walls (as well as extensive moats in Liangzhu cities) are common features in settlements during this period, indicating widespread conflict.
-This period also coincides with the southward movement of rice-farming cultures to the Lingnan and Fujian regions, as well as the southward migrations of the Austronesian, Kra-Dai, and Austroasiatic-speaking peoples to Mainland Southeast Asia and Island Southeast Asia.
+This period also coincides with the southward movement of rice-farming cultures to the Lingnan and Fujian regions, as well as the southward migrations of the Austronesian, Kra–Dai, and Austroasiatic-speaking peoples to Mainland Southeast Asia and Island Southeast Asia.
 A genomic study also indicates that at around this time, a global cooling event (the 4.2 k event) led to tropical japonica rice being pushed southwards, as well as the evolution of temperate japonica rice that could grow in more northern latitudes.

-Genomic studies suggests that indica rice arrives in China from India between 2,000 and 1,400 years ago.
+Genomic studies suggests that indica rice was later introduced back to China from India between 2,000 and 1,400 years ago.